ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 ### High availability
 {: #ocp_overview-high-avail}

-The Red Hat OpenShift virtual machines are deployed with DRS rules to ensure they reside on physically separate hosts.
+The Red Hat OpenShift VMs are deployed with DRS rules to ensure that they are on physically separate hosts.
 If a host must be replaced or redeployed, you must adjust the preconfigured DRS rules before you can proceed.

 ### Installation configuration files
 {: #ocp_overview-bastion-install-config-file}

-The installation configuration file named `install-config.yaml.bak` is located in the installation directory on the bastion.
+The installation configuration file that is named `install-config.yaml.bak` is located in the installation directory on the bastion.
 The file is a copy of the original `install-config.yaml` file that was used by the `openshift-install` program to generate the ignition files.
 The generated ignition files can also be found in the installation directory on the bastion.

-The `oc` and `kubectl` command-line tools from the Red Hat OpenShift client software are on the bastion.
+The `oc` and `kubectl` command line tools from the Red Hat OpenShift client software are on the bastion.
 The installer program, named `openshift-install`, is used to install OpenShift and can also be used to generate fresh ignition files.

 The bastion also holds a file that is named `auth/kubeconfig`, needed for authentication.
 This file holds the initial kubeadmin credentials that are created during installation.
 Before you initially use the `oc` or `kubectl` tools, you must set the KUBECONFIG environment variable with the path to this file.
 For example, `export KUBECONFIG=auth/kubeconfig`.